rrdelaney/ReasonablyTyped/DEVELOPING.md

 ## Building

-There's a Makefile for the project, so compilation _should_ be easy.
+There's some `package.json` scripts for the project, so compilation _should_ be easy.
 There's two targets right now, native and JS.
 Native is mostly used for testing and not distributed any where.
-The JS target is what is distributed on NPM and is interfaced by `yargs`.
+The JS target is what is distributed on NPM and is interfaced by `meow`.

 To build for native:

 ```
-$ make native
+$ npm run build:native
 ```

 The native target is great for testing because it compiles super fast!
 However, it does not run `refmt`